juandpinto/thesis-manuscript/source/12_methods.md

 ## Sort and export

-In order to ensure that the words on the list do not have an abnormally high frequency in some subcorpora (movies) and are nearly absent in others, some have suggested setting a minimum range or dispersion.<!-- sources --> All words that fall below this threshold are discarded, and the remaining words can then be sorted by frequency.
+In order to ensure that the words on the list do not have an abnormally high frequency in some subcorpora (movies) and are nearly absent in others, some have suggested setting a minimum range or dispersion and discarding words below this threshold (see the [*objective design*](#objective-design) section in the previous chapter).

-Though this is a more systematic approach than that used to create many early frequency lists, it still depends on a subjective decision and the whim of the researcher.<!-- sources -->

-Rather than setting an arbitrary bar, the FDOSH is sorted entirely by Gries' usage coefficient of dispersion (U~DP~).
+Rather than setting an arbitrary bar, the FDOSH is sorted entirely by *U~DP~*.
 This *modus operandi* ensures that the order of words itself—not just which words make it onto the list and which don't—is decided by a combination of both relevant measures: frequency and dispersion.
 This approach also has the added benefit of being entirely objective.

-Since we've already calculated the U~DP~ for each lemma, sorting the list is simple.
+Since we've already calculated the *U~DP~* for each lemma, sorting the list is simple.

 ``` {#HebrewLemmaCount .python .numberLines startFrom="148"}
 UDP_sorted_list = [(k, lemma_UDPs_dict[k]) for k in sorted(